-How to make colorful melted beads suncatchers that are wonderful for displaying or gift giving.
+How to make colorful bead suncatchers in a frame that are wonderful for displaying or gift giving.
 This is an easy and fast way to make melted bead suncatchers with a simple built-in frame.

-These colorful plastic bead suncatchers in embroidery hoop frames are my new favorite take on the melted bead suncatchers!
+These colorful plastic bead suncatchers in embroidery hoop frames are a great new take on the melted bead suncatcher!

 Wouldn’t a window full of these suncatchers in various sizes be lovely?

-How to Make Melted Beads Suncatchers in Embroidery Hoop Frames
+How to Make Bead Suncatchers in a Frame

 - Metal baking dish*